tmack8001/hass_traeger/README.md

 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Traeger"

 ## Platform Details
-Some of the platforms are fairly self explanatory, others could use a little more explaining.
+Some of the platforms are fairly self-explanatory, others could use a little more explaining.
 Below are more details on some of those platforms.
 ### Grill State Sensor
 This sensor aligns with the status values in the Traeger app.
 State | Description
 -- | --
-`offline` | Powered off (or not accesible)
+`offline` | Powered off (or not accessible)
 `sleeping` | Standing by (power switch on, screen off) `idle` | Standing by (power switch on, screen on) `igniting` | Igniting the fire pot